-- (i) an omission of a pioneering paper, Eilenberg (1941), that can now be seen as inaugurating an important aspect of the modern neoclassical theory of individual choice, one relating to l'nice" preference relations and their representation as well as their behavioral underpinnings, - (ii) a masking of the continuity postulate that led to the obscuring of the connection between axiomatic decision theory and the neoclassical theory of choice in both its deterministic and stochastic modes.
+- (i) an omission of a pioneering paper, Eilenberg (1941), that can now be seen as inaugurating an important aspect of the modern neoclassical theory of individual choice, one relating to "nice" preference relations and their representation as well as their behavioral underpinnings, - (ii) a masking of the continuity postulate that led to the obscuring of the connection between axiomatic decision theory and the neoclassical theory of choice in both its deterministic and stochastic modes.

 It is then a contention of this reading that both aspects have had profound consequences on the reception and direction of subsequent work, and even the most perfunctory examination of these origins allows one to obtain both a systematic and comprehensive reading of the current literature, and also to highlight connections that go into shaping it.
 It is also the contention of this work that the history of the problematic is relevant to a successful resolution of the problematic itself, and that the line between exposition and research may have been overplayed in mainstream decision theory: Abdellaoui-Wakker (2020) and Hartmann (2020) have furnished embarrassing instances of this disregard.
-A successful theory must keep in the foreground the economic phenomenon to be explained; a successful generalization of a theorem needs orientation to the direction of the generalization and it cannot be oblivious of the history of the theorem.64 But beyond this, surely our investigation raises questions beyond the finite-dimensional case to
+A successful theory must keep in the foreground the economic phenomenon to be explained; a successful generalization of a theorem needs orientation to the direction of the generalization and it cannot be oblivious of the history of the theorem.71 But beyond this, surely our investigation raises questions beyond the finite-dimensional case to which it has been confined:72 Koopman's seminal characterizations of impatience, axiomatization of the overtaking criterion, axiomatization of the Suppes-Sen grading principle and Diamond's impossibility theorem are all germane to our work and concern infinite-dimensional spaces.73

-63Since this essay is dedicated to Tjalling Koopmans, it is worth pointing out that he was very strict in his requirement of asymptotic implementation of any result for an idealized model; see Brown-Robinson (1972) and Khan (1973).
+70Since this essay is dedicated to Tjalling Koopmans, it is worth pointing out that he was very strict in his requirement of asymptotic implementation of any result for an idealized model; see Brown-Robinson (1972) and Khan (1973).
 To return to the first epigraph, a referee writes, "There is now very strong evidence that this is not true at small enough scales of measurement, indeed, time itself may be discrete.
 This is an argument that nature is nothing but jumps, but that this happens at so small a scale that none of our human sensory apparatus can distinguish the differences, and this is the source of the intuition that the quote is correct."

-64This sentence is in response to an anonymous referee who asked for implications that stem from the claim in a sentence previous to it.
+71This sentence is in response to an anonymous referee who asked for implications that stem from the claim in a sentence previous to it.